bonaventuredossou/MLM_AL/README.md

 ## Citation
-We will share the proceeding citation this as soon as possible.
-Stay tuned.
-If you have liked our work, give it a star.
+We will share the proceeding citation as soon as possible.
+Stay tuned, and if you have liked our work, give it a star.

 ## Reach out